 - Now wrap the paper towel wrapped tofu in a dish towel.

-- A word of warning: sometimes the heavy object(s) will start to slide off of your tofu as it presses.
+Tip: Sometimes the heavy object(s) will start to slide off of your tofu as it presses.
 Keep an eye on it in case you need to shift things around!

 - After 15 minutes or more, you can remove and unwrap your tofu.
 It's now ready for cooking!

-Method 3: Dice and Blot
+Method 3: Cut and Blot